 Propylene Glycol – Otherwise known as PG.
 You can read more about PG here.
 If you’re plus-ohm vaping you’ll need a bottle of this.
 We recommend 500 mL or a litre for starters.
 Make sure it’s pharmaceutical grade, with no additives.

 Vegetable Glycerine – Or VG for short.
-Again, read our previous article for a more detailed breakdown.
 This will likely make up the bulk of your ejuice, particularly if you’re sub-ohm vaping.
 We’d recommend buying a litre of pharmaceutical grade to begin with.

 Nicotine – It’s important to buy good quality nicotine.
 It degrades rapidly when exposed to air, darkening in colour and taking on a peppery taste, so make sure your sealed nicotine is clear.
 It depends on your preferred nicotine level but a 100 mL bottle of 72 mg/ mL nicotine should be enough for beginners.
 Nicotine is usually suspended in a PG solution, so be aware that this will affect the PG/VG ratio of your juice.
-As we’ve explained in a previous article, be very careful when handling and storing nicotine.
+Be very careful when handling and storing nicotine.
 Its efficacy as a poison tends to be overstated but spilling it on your skin can cause sickness if not quickly washed off.
 Of course, if you prefer nicotine-free vape juice you can leave this out.
 Please keep your nicotine out of children’s reach.

 Flavour Concentrates – These determine what your juice will ultimately taste like.
 There are thousands of individual flavours to choose from, which can be combined to make countless unique flavours.
 You can also buy one-shot flavours, where multiple flavours are pre-mixed.
 These are ideal for beginners, and some major juice-makers such as Pink Spot and Totally Wicked already sell their own ranges as one-shot concentrates.